 Once upon a time I became inspired to share my visual journals with the world, via a blog.
 It was a bit overwhelming at first, learning how to design, post, and attract readers.
-Here I am,still blogging, still sharing, and still creating.
-I can’t believe three years have gone by, two visual journals blogged, and another on the brink.
+However, here I am,still blogging, still sharing, and still creating.
+I can’t believe three years have gone by, two visual journals blogged, and another is on the brink.
 I remember typing up my first post, hitting the send button, and thinking to myself… “Who am I talking to?
 Who is going to read this?”
-Now, a few years later, I have picked up 420 subscribers along the way, and had numerous people around the world stumble upon my blog and send me a quick note about them and their creations.
+Now, a few years later, I have picked up a few subscribers along the way and had numerous people around the world stumble upon my blog and send me a quick note about them and their creations.
 Starting this new book I hope I can continue to keep my pace up and continue to share my pages.
 Hopefully, someone new will stumble upon my posts and be inspired to go on the hunt for their own book, and start their own visual journal.

 I have poured my heart, aches and pains, good and bad into the pages of these books; and I’m so glad I decided years ago to share them with the world.
 Although my original goal of completing a book every year has fallen to the wayside, new jobs, hobbies, and artistic endeavors have filled much of the space, I hope I always continue to add to my books, discover new techniques, and share my findings.